SemiLayerDocs

 2. Not a hosted search service.

 Algolia and Typesense require you to replicate your records into their cloud on their schedule.
 Your data, their index.
-SemiLayer queries your DB directly through a bridge.
+SemiLayer queries your DB directly through a Bridge.
 Your data never leaves — we read, embed, and serve results over what's already there.

 3. Not a full-text search engine.